nnonickreal/open-qore/README.md

 *   **debug port:** a `uart` serial port is available on the pcb, which was used for initial debugging and is the primary method for unbricking a device after a bad flash. the `bes2300p` chip itself has two uart ports, but only one of them is exposed as easily accessible pads on the pcb.

 </details>

+## contributing

+contributions are what make the open source community such an amazing place to learn, inspire, and create. any contributions you make are **greatly appreciated**.

+if you have a suggestion that would make this better, please fork the repo and create a pull request. you can also simply open an issue with the tag "enhancement". don't forget to give the project a star! thanks again!

+1.  fork the project.
+2.  create your feature branch (`git checkout -b feature/amazing-feature`).
+3.  commit your changes (`git commit -m 'feat: add some amazing feature'`).
+4.  push to the branch (`git push origin feature/amazing-feature`).
+5.  open a pull request.

 ## acknowledgements